patrickkylejuan/aml-1/README.md

 ## Datasets
 In this repo is utterance-channel-dataset.csv, a dataset consisting of 300 posts and the corresponding appropriate channel for each post.

+## Plan
+The plan is to preprocess your text data using TF-IDF (NLP), build a classifier using an SVM (ML), run your code in a Jupyter notebook, and leverage functions from SKLearn.
+Resources are available below to explain all the above concepts.
+If you have the time and motivation, a good challenge is to implement SVMs with stochastic gradient descent from scratch.
+If there is time permitting build a Flask, run it in AWS, use the Discord API, and deploy your moderator bot in our server.
+Keep in mind that at the halfway point and at completion you will present your work to the community.
+Make sure to have some progress and work to show at each point to stay accountable and to provide teaching for more novice members of the community.

 ## Content
 Attached is a link to the DSEG wiki.
 It contains a section with recommended content for this project: https://docs.google.com/document/d/17WaVbR1xaKK5xb4F-SneId0Kgu36Bec0e01Yrs1tBB0/edit?usp=sharing